cakephp/docs/en/controllers/request-response.rst

     $this->response->file($file['path'], array('download' => true, 'name' => 'foo'));

-Sending a string as file
+Sending a String as File
 ========================

 You can respond with a file that does not exist on the disk, for instance with